 Since 2015, MSF has introduced more rigorous screening tools and training for professionals such as social workers, educators, counsellors and health professionals.
 This has helped to sharpen their ability to pick up safety concerns for a child and seek the appropriate intervention.
 These include supporting the children and families with community-based help such as Family Service Centres (FSCs) or Child Protection Specialist Centres (CPSCs), or referring serious cases of harm to MSF’s Child Protective Service (CPS) for intervention.
 MSF has also stepped up public education efforts on child protection and family violence over the years, which helped in uncovering more cases of concerns.

-The increase in number of enquiries received by MSF CPS in 2020 was mainly due to members of the public being more aware of family violence and calling MSF CPS’s helpline, as MSF and our partners stepped up outreach efforts during the Circuit Breaker period.
+The increase in number of enquiries received in 2021 was mainly due to members of the public being more aware of family violence and calling the NAVH, as MSF stepped up publicity efforts following the launch of NAVH.
 These calls include general enquiries that may not involve actual incidences of violence.
-The increase in the number of cases investigated by MSF CPS in 2020 was in line with the increase in enquiries and mainly due to increased number of referrals from MSF CPS’s partners in the community.
+The increase in the number of cases investigated by MSF CPS in 2021 was in tandem with the increase in enquiries; and this was mainly due to the increased number of referrals from MSF CPS’s partners in the community.

 Table 1: Number of Enquiries Received by MSF CPS, by Year